bilgino/angularforddd/README.md

 - Rich Domain Model
 - View Model

-The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
+The anemic domain model is quite often used in CRUD-based web applications as value container without any behavior of its own, conform to RESTful practices.
 However, it's considered an anti-pattern because it doesn't include business logic and can't protect its invariants.
 Furthermore, it introduces a tight coupling with the client.
 Applying rich domain models, we prevent domain logic from leaking into other layers.
 The following example shows the negative side effects of anemic domain models.